 What if your site is hacked?

-Having backups is certainly worthwhile insurance if your site gets hacked.
+Having backups is the best insurance you can have if your site gets hacked.

-Be aware though that just restoring the most recent backup wont always fix the problem.
-Some hacks can involve inserting code that doesn’t activate until a period of time in the future, so having at least a months worth of full backups should ensure that at least one of those backups will be clean.
+Be aware though that just restoring the most recent backup won’t always fix the problem.
+Some hacks can involve code that doesn’t activate until a period of time after your site is hacked, specifically to ensure that your backups contain the hack as well.

-If the thought of having to run website backups and security scans is too much technical jargon for one day, then one of our Website Care Packages might be just the thing you need.
+If the thought of having to manage your website backups and security scans feels overwhelming, then one of our Website Care Plans is essential for you.

 Got questions specific to your site?
-Ask in the comments below.
+Send us a message.